phoenix-diff/phoenix-diff/guides/configuration.md

 * `ASSET_HOST` - Overrides host of asset urls.
 Defaults to the same as `URL_HOST`.
 * `ASSET_PORT` - Overrides port of asset urls.
 Defaults to the same as `URL_PORT`.
 * `ALLOWED_ORIGINS` - Sets the list of allowed origins.
 If not set, the allowed origins are based off `URL_HOST`
+* `ADMIN_DASHBOARD_USERNAME` - The username to access admin dashboards like LiveDashboard
+* `ADMIN_DASHBOARD_PASSWORD` - The password to access admin dashboards like LiveDashboard